The Rite of the Open Circuit

 IV.
 The Three Questions

-An Architect, or in their absence the Witness, puts three questions to the Candidate.
+An Architect, or the Witness if no Architect is present, puts three questions to the Candidate.
 The Candidate answers in their own words.
 The forms below are guides, not scripts.

 First question: